 Social Security Increases Based on CPI Change

-Since there was a 3.6% increase in the Consumer Price Index (CPI-W) from the third quarter of 2010 to the third quarter of 2011, the Social Security Wage Base will also increase by 3.6%.
-This is the first increase in the Social Security Wage base since 2009.
-Wages are scheduled to be taxed at 6.2%, so the maximum tax to be paid by each employee at that rate would be $6,826.20.
-There are proposals to keep the current rate of 4.2% for employees or to reduce it to 3.1%, but none has passed at this time.
-About 7% of workers who pay Social Security Tax are expected to reach the maximum in 2012.
+Since there was a 1.7% increase in the Consumer Price Index (CPI-W) from the third quarter of 2013 to the third quarter of 2014, the Social Security Administration announced a 1.7% cost-of-living adjustment for 2014.
+This compares to a 1.5% increase in 2014.
+The wage base increase is based on an increase in the national average wage index.
+Wages are taxed at 6.2%, so the maximum tax to be paid by each employee at that rate would be $7,347.00.
+About 6% of workers who pay Social Security Tax are expected to reach the maximum in 2015.

 Contact Vision Payroll Today